 This step is quite easy.
 Just stack layers of chocolate crepe, cream and candy cane!

 I stacked the layers in this order: crepe, cream, crushed candy canes - repeat until done!

 There is no rule for how much candy cane you want to sprinkle on.
 If you like a sweeter cake, then you can put candy cane on every layer, if you are like me and prefer a less sweet cake then layer on the candy cane every other layer or every 3 layers.

 See how pretty it looks?
 Honestly, you can even serve it as it is without the dark chocolate frosting if you like!

-Tip #4: Don’t pour the warm chocolate frosting onto the cake until you have let the cake cool in the fridge.
-When the cake has not fully cooled, the cream layers are not set and warm frosting will melt the cream layers and it will produce a gobbly mess of a cake.
-(Of course with my crappy patience, I didn't wait for the cake to cool and learned the hard way! haha)
+It is VERY IMPORTANT that you let your cake cool in the fridge before pouring the chocolate ganache over it.
+When the crepe cake has not fully cooled, the cream layers are not set and warm frosting will melt the cream layers and it will produce a gobbly mess of a cake.
+(Of course with my crappy patience, I didn't wait for the cake to cool and learned this the hard way.)

 ...and voila!
-A spectacular looking cake that taste very chocolatey and minty!
-Perfect for the holiday seasons and if you decide to make this for parties and family gatherings I promise you, your guest will be very impressed well because...it kinda looks fascinating with all the layers!
+An interesting looking chocolate candy cake crepe cake that tastes very chocolatey and minty!
+Perfect for the holiday seasons and if you decide to make this for parties and family gatherings, your guest will be very impressed well because...it kinda looks fascinating with all the layers!

 - 2 large eggs